Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

 They Are Not the Same Bet

 A technical cofounder is a co-owner.
 They take equity, not a fee.
 They share the risk, build the product, and stay for the long game.
-At the earliest stage, building is how you find out what to build, so you need someone who can shape the product, not just take instructions.
+At the earliest stage, building is how you find out what to build, so you need someone who can shape the product and make it exist.

 You are not hiring help.
 You are choosing a partner.